-Often, homeowners or condo owners complain that the floor at the perimeter is very cold during the winter.
+Often, home or condo owners complain that the floor around the perimeter is very cold during the winter.
 And there is condensation or frost on the windows and their energy bill is too high.
-All these symptoms reveal the presence of an air infiltration problem.
+All of these symptoms indicate the presence of an air infiltration problem.

 Inside the building, this problem disturbs the comfort of the occupants by causing condensation, the formation of frost and mold in the envelope.

 The building envelope consists of a membrane that prevents air from entering inwards, this is the air barrier.
 The latter is not the only element that prevents air infiltration to the interior.
 In fact, airtightness requires a cumulative process, that is the proper execution of the entire building envelope construction work that is required to ensure satisfactory performance of the entire building envelope. .
 The fact of achieving an optimal degree of airtightness of the envelope protects it from condensation and deterioration of the structure, which contributes to theenergetic efficiency and the comfort of the occupants inside.

 Infiltrometry and smoke pear

 An airtightness test (infiltrometry) must be carried out by means of a device called an "infiltrometer" to detect the points of infiltration of air through the envelope of the building

 The principle ofblower is to create a negative pressure in the building using a big fan.
 By creating this negative pressure, the outside air must enter inward to equalize the inner and outer pressure.
 It is through cracks and poorly sealed joints in the building envelope that air will enter the interior.
 That's when the engineer with a smoke pear and a thermal camera can detect air infiltration points in the building envelope.

 In main pieces occupied, it is necessary to check:

 - Windows, making sure that the glass, sash and frame are waterproof.